-Regarding a 2016 Ford F150 XL AWD Supercrew Pickup with 24,046 miles that was involved in a Front and Rear End Collision that caused $12,297.74 in damage.
+Regarding our diminished value appraisal of a 2016 Ford F150 XL AWD Supercrew Pickup with 24,046 miles that was involved in a Front and Rear End Collision that caused $12,297.74 in damage.
 The truck was not disabled/towed and had no structural damage and no air bag deployment.The claimant made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
 Obtaining a comprehensive Diminished Value Report is key.

 We learned from these examples from sales managers at Ford dealerships in Connecticut- When there is an accident report on Carfax, dealers will normally take off 10%-20%.
 Also, that you lose 15%+ at trade in because of the accident report.
 Most buyers will want a clean Carfax and if there is an accident reported they will want money taken off asking price due to the accident report.